-Section 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal generally say "drug" in the rest of this section, instead of repeating "covered outpatient prescription drug" or "Part D drug" every time.
-We also use the term "drug list" instead of "List of Covered Drugs" or "Formulary." □If you do not know if a drug is covered or if you meet the rules, you can ask us.
-Some drugs require that you get approval from us before we will cover it. □ If your pharmacy tells you that your prescription cannot be filled as written, the pharmacy will give you a written notice explaining how to contact us to ask for a coverage decision.
-Part D coverage decisions and appeals
+Section 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal the rest of this section, instead of repeating "covered outpatient" Part D drug" every time.
+We also use the term "drug list" instead of "List of ormulary." • if a drug is covered or if you meet the rules, you can ask us.
+Some drugs approval from us before we will cover it. ells you that your prescription cannot be filled as written, the pharmacy will notice explaining how to contact us to ask for a coverage decision.
+Part D coverage deci sions and appeals Legal Term An initial coverage decision about your Part D drugs is called a "coverage determination." • a decision we make about your benefits and coverage or about the amount ugs.
+This section tells what you can do if you are in any of the following □Asking to cover a least exception.
+Section Part D drug that is not on the plan's List of Covered Drugs.
+Ask for an 7.2 • restriction on the plan's coverage for a drug (such as limits on the amount of let).
+Ask for an exception.
+Section 7.2